eipic/Horizontal-Cards/README.md

 # Horizontal Scroller with Modern Full Screen Cards
 It's pretty much straight forward.
-It's made on top of expo and run on both IOS and Android and ses redux to manage the app state.
+It's made on top of expo and run on both IOS and Android and uses redux to manage the app state.
 The following packages are necessary:
   1. redux
   2. react-redux@6